 Many of Mittelholzer’s achievements, characteristics and preoccupations justify the hallowed place he holds in the nation’s literary hierarchy.
 He is distinguished and made identifiable by many factors, some of which are tied to his roots in colonial New Amsterdam.
 He wrote fiction – novels and short stories, as well as a number of poems.
 For a while he practised his craft in his native town before moving on to Georgetown and then Trinidad before eventually settling in England.
-His activities at home in the 1930s left something of a …To continue reading, login with an active account or subscribe now.
+His activities at home in the 1930s left something of a mythology behind him that remains to intrigue readers today.